WebAssembly/spec/proposals/exception-handling/Exceptions.md

 The `delegate` clause does not have an associated body, so try-delegate blocks don't have an `end` instruction at the end.
-The `delegate` instruction takes a label defined by a construct in which they are enclosed, and delegates exception handling to a catch/unwind block specified by the label.
-For example, consider this code:
+The `delegate` instruction takes a label defined by a construct in which they are enclosed, and delegates exception handling to a catch block specified by the label.
+For example, consider this
+code:

 ```
 try $l1